Gregory Silveira sentenced in money-laundering case; gambler tied to Phil Mickelson

 Betfred, based in Gibraltar, was discovered to have failed to satisfy its responsibilities on social responsibility and the prevention of money laundering, after taking thousands of pounds from the convicted thief Matthew Stevens.

-The accounting professional pleaded guilty to 2 counts of theft previously this year, after funneling cash out of the business he worked for in order to fund his gambling habit.
+The accounting professional pleaded guilty to 2 counts of theft previously this year, after funneling cash out of the business he worked for in order to fund his Luxury Casino like gambling habit.

 The settlement comes just a day after a BBC investigation claimed that personnel at the high-street bookmaker Coral were informed to offer clients perks consisting of drinks and totally free bets to keep them banking on crack cocaine fixed-odds betting terminals.